18 June -

 10 July 2021

 Mikala Dwyer in collaboration with composer James Hayes, present Ode to the ʻōʻō a sound and sculptural work in the Gertrude Glasshouse space.
 Carceral-like architectures of animal captivity are suggested through the use of sound.
-Expanding on the artist’s recent investigations into apparitions, this new body of work explores ideas of reanimation and extinction.
+Expanding on the artist’s recent investigations into apparitions, the new body of work explored ideas of reanimation and extinction.
 Expanding on the show’s context, Dwyer describes:

 The ʻōʻō bird sang a last song to its mate in the 1980s.
 This sad song with no reply conjures many ghosts as extinctions rise and fall through the richly haunted deep time of this earth.
 Here I try to imagine a zoo for the supernatural populated by residues both avian and human.
 Electricity, colour, light, sound, magnetic fields, imprints on the ether as we dissolve into particles of memory or data.
 Trapped in our grid of reason, I imagine escape routes that can bend and dissolve bars, lines and geometries.
 Birds always remind me of escape, airborne into mesmerizing swarms guided by magnetic fields.
 Seeing things we have lost the ability to imagine.